 The study of the flute as a doubling instrument for the woodwind principal.
 Fundamentals of embouchure, breathing, and technique are presented using representative methods, ‚études, and solos.
 Emphasis is placed on doubling situations.

 The study of the clarinet as a doubling instrument for the woodwind principal.
 Fundamentals of embouchure, breathing, and technique are presented using representative methods, ‚études, and solos.
 Emphasis is placed on doubling situations.

 Preparation for a career as a theater and pit musician, including Broadway shows, Las Vegas, Hollywood, cruise ships, and film.
 Study of all woodwind instruments and techniques with concentration on tone quality, intonation, and facility.
 Instruments include: clarinets (piccolo, soprano, bass and contra-alto); saxophones (soprano, alto, tenor, and baritone); flute/piccolo; and oboe, English horn, and bassoon.
 Discussions will include instrument setup and arrangement, reeds, and performance problems, and other related topics such as resumes, musician contracts, and percentages for doubles.

 The study of the MIDI wind controller as a doubling instrument.
 Fundamentals of technique are presented with representative literature and MIDI sequences using various kinds of synthesized voices.
-Students must own a MIDI wind controller.
+Instruments will be provided for student use.